 Too many little sponsorships: it is generally much more effective to build brand equity by concentrating sponsorship funds than spreading them around.
 Many times companies are so eager to enter into many sports to buy very limited marketing rights in each sport that they will struggle to leverage.

-Avoiding these mistakes is not as straightforward as it seems, that is why there are agencies like Drive who support brands navigating the sports sponsorship ecosystem.
+Avoiding these mistakes is not as straightforward as it seems, which is why there are experts who support brands navigating the sports sponsorship ecosystem.